Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Proofs

-Then, by applying Theorem 8 of \citet{herstein1953axiomatic}, there exists $\mu\in \Delta_N$ such that for all $\mathbf{u}\in [0,1]^N$, $\psi (\mathbf{u}) = \sum_{i\in N} \mu_i \mathbf{u}_i$.\footnote{More precisely, \citet{herstein1953axiomatic} imposed axioms on not a function but a binary relation.
-By the properties of functions that we have derived into the counterpart properties of binary relations, we can apply their result.}
+Then, by applying Theorem~8 of \citet{herstein1953axiomatic}, there exists $\mu\in \Delta_N$ such that for all $\mathbf{u}\in [0,1]^N$, $\psi (\mathbf{u}) = \sum_{i\in N} \mu_i \mathbf{u}_i$.\footnote{More precisely, \citet{herstein1953axiomatic} imposed axioms not on a function but on a binary relation.
+By translating the functional properties that we have derived into their counterparts for binary relations, we can apply Herstein and Milnor's result.}